Mark Isaac-Williams

-Mark Isaac-Williams (b.
-16 November 1939) is an English botanical artist, horticulturalist, and orchid expert; he has published several books on the subject.
+Mark Isaac-Williams (born 16 November 1939) is an English botanical artist, horticulturalist, and orchid expert; he has published several books on the subject.

 Early life and education

 Williams was born in Hong Kong to British parents, father Leonard, a sea captain, and mother Margery Isaac.
 In June 1940 the British Government required all women and children to leave Hong Kong as the Japanese forces had surrounded Hong Kong.
 Williams and his mother sailed to Australia and lived in Watsons Bay, Sydney.
 His father remained in Hong Kong and was interned at the Stanley Internment Camp.

 After WWII, Williams and his mother spent time in Shropshire, England, before returning to Hong Kong, where he and his parents lived at The Peninsula.
 The hotel had been occupied by the Japanese army during the war and at that point was in a very poor state, Williams describing it as "full of mosquitos and rats."

 He attended Kowloon Junior School and King George V secondary school.
 In 1951 the family moved into a new home on Kimberley Street.
 He then attended Moor Park School in Shropshire, England as a boarder from the age of 11, where he kept a "nature notebook".
 He moved to St Margaret's College in Devon to finish his O-Levels and then on to Shrewsbury College.